DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/offline.md

     !!! note

-        - Parameter `-p` specifies the offline directory to decompress the offline package.
-        - For `clusterConfig.yaml` file settings, refer to [Online Installation](online.md#preparation).
+        - For `clusterConfig.yaml` file settings, refer to [the previous step](#download-and-install).
         - `-z` minimal install
         - `-c` specifies the cluster configuration file.
 You don't need to specify `-c` when using NodePort to expose the console.
         - `-d` enable debug mode
         - `--serial` specifies that all installation tasks are executed serially

-4. After the installation is complete, the command line will prompt that the installation is successful.
+1. After the installation is complete, the command line will prompt that the installation is successful.
 Congratulations!

     Now you can use the **default account and password (admin/changeme)** to explore the new DCE 5.0 through the URL prompted on the screen!